linuxfoundation/lfevents/README.md

 8. In the admin you will need to edit the [Search & Filter](https://lfeventsci.lndo.site/wp/wp-admin/edit.php?post_type=search-filter-widget) settings.
 The full url to the result pages are hardcoded in the "Display Results" of each filter.
 These will need to be set to the correpsonding local instance url.

+9. Get your browser to trust the Lando SSL certificate by following [these instructions](https://docs.lando.dev/config/security.html#trusting-the-ca).
+This step isn't essnetial but will stop you having to keep bypassing the privacy warning in your browser.
+On MacOS, I also had to manually go into Keychain Access and set the *.lndo.site certificate to “Always Trust”.
+See [screenshot](ca-screenshot.png).

 ### Notes

 * You can stop Lando with `lando stop` and start it again with `lando start`